ozyurtf/gpu-programming/README.md

 - CUDA core are just execution units.
 They just execute (Taken picture in Photos)
 - Each group shares the same texture to save more space for execution.
 - System memory is optimized for latency.
 GPU memory is optimized for bandwidth.

+## Recitation 1

+Theoretically, GPUs can perform any computation that a traditional CPU can.
+GPUs are designed to handle many simple calculations simultaneously.
+For tasks that can be broken down into many independent and similar operations, GPUs can significantly outperform CPUs.
+Also GPUs have thousands of cores that can execute threads in parallel.

+Although GPUs provide very fast computations for parallel computations, they are not good for general purpose computation which has a lot of sequential computations because of the reaosons below:

+- Low clock speed.
+Clock speed represents the number of cycles a processor can execute per second.
+It is a measure of how quickly a processor can perform individual operations.
+Cycle, on the other hand, means a fundamental unit of operation in digital electronics.
+During a cycle, a processor performs a basic operation or part of an operation.
+An example of this might be fetching an instruction, decoding it, executing it, or accessing memory.
+A clock speed of 3 GHz, for instance, means that the processor completes 3 billion cycles per second.
+GPUs have a low clock speed because they are designed for massive parallelism with thousansd of cores that are optimized for performing many simple operations simltaneously rather than complex sequential operations.
+Also, lower clock speeds consume less power per core.
+With thousands of cores, running at high clock speeds would cause excessive power consumption and heat generation.
+In addition, the priority of the GPUs is overall throughput over the speed of individual operations.
+T
+- GPU cores are simple.
+They are designed to be specialized and to focus on performing specific types of computations efficiently.
+They are optimized for parallel processing of relatively simple and repetitive tasks.
+- GPUs have a more limited and specialized instruction set compared to CPUs.
+The instruction set of a processor is the set of basic operations it can perform.
+- GPUs have limited branch prediction.
+(Branch prediction unit is a special type of hardware CPU has.
+It guesses the correct path of the control flow statements with >90% accuracy.
+And this results in a faster execution for sequential operations).

 ## Lecture 2